shouldjs/should.js/Readme.md

 ## .ok

-Assert if chained object is truthy in javascript (ie: not '', null, undefined, 0 , NaN).
+Assert that a chained object is truthy in javascript (ie: not '', null, undefined, 0 , NaN).

 Assert truthfulness: